This is a list of the 5 Best gaming laptops under 70000 in India for 2021. These gaming laptops are best selling models in e-commerce sites in India.

 Acer Nitro 5: Battery

-Acer equips the device with a 57 Wh battery, a capacity that is on par with the batteries in our comparison devices, allowing it to achieve excellent runtimes.
+Acer equips the device with a 57 Wh battery, a capacity on par with the batteries in our comparison devices, allowing it to achieve excellent runtimes.

 The Acer can last about 8 hours in a Wi-Fi battery life test, during which we reduce display brightness and turn all power-saving features off.
 Predictably, the device needs recharging much sooner if you are pushing it hard.